Pressingly/litellm/moneta/billing/docs/epic_technical_design.md

         - Can LiteLLM periodically send aggregated usage to Lago, even if it's below the user-facing threshold, to ensure Lago's state is updated?
         - Explore if Lago's `grace_period` settings for subscriptions can be leveraged.
         - This interaction needs careful testing and potentially consultation with Lago support or documentation.
+-->
 ## Use Lago billable metric as a frontier layer to reduce incremental charges.

 > TODO: Need to align with anh Trung concept.

-We will create a monetary billable metrics (e.g., `credit_cents`) that represent for total cost that a user spends on a subscription.
-In LiteLLM, after finishing a request, we will calculate the `response_cost` of query and send an usage event to the metric above with the `subscription_id`.
+We will define a monetary billable metrics (e.g., `credit_cents`)  to represent the total cost a user incurs under a subscription.
+After each request is completed in LiteLLM, the system will calculate the query's `response_cost` and emit a usage event to this metric, including the corresponding  `subscription_id`.

 **[Plan: Starter (0.5$)](https://thepressingly.atlassian.net/wiki/spaces/AAS/pages/7471120/Askii.ai+MVP+Pricing+Plans)**
-Allow users to prepay a set amount for usage, which they can draw down from
+This plan allows users to prepay a fixed amount for usage, from which their consumption is deducted.

 Expiration: None - valid until fully consumed
 Key Features: